lgsvl/lanefollowing/docs/How-to-create-a-simple-AD-stack.md

 - Python3
 - ROS2
 - TensorFlow, Keras
-- LGSVL Simulator
+- SVL Simulator

 ## Setup

-Our AD stack implementation is based on ROS2 and uses rosbridge to communicate with LGSVL Simulator.
+Our AD stack implementation is based on ROS2 and uses rosbridge to communicate with SVL Simulator.
 To do that, we need to prepare Ubuntu machine with ROS2 installed.
 We provide a Docker image containing Ubuntu 18.04 and ROS2 installed so you can just pull the Docker image and start writing code right away.

 ### Installing Docker CE